TryGhost/Ghost/README.md

 6. Log out and log back in again.

-### SQLite3 Install Instructions

-*Only needed if you experienced errors in Step 3 above - Skip this otherwise*

-Ghost depends upon SQLite3, which has to be built for each OS.
-NPM is as smart as it can be about this, and as long as your machine has all the pre-requisites for compiling/building a C++ program, the npm install still works.

-**For Mac users:** The easiest way to do this is to download/install XCode from the App Store (free).
-This will automatically install all the tools you need - you don't need to open the app.

-**For Everyone else:** if you don't have the required pre-requisites, you will need to either get them, or as a shortcut, obtain a precompiled SQLite3 package for your OS.
-We have created some of these [here](https://github.com/developmentseed/node-sqlite3/issues/106).

-The pre-compiled package should be downloaded, extracted and placed in the node\_modules folder, such that it lives in node\_modules/sqlite3, if you have a partial install of the SQLite3 package, replace it with the files you downloaded from github.
-Be sure that all the SQLite3 files and folders live directly in node\_modules/sqlite3 - there should note be a node\_modules/sqlite3/sqlite3 folder.

 ### Logging in For The First Time

 Once you have the Ghost server up and running, you should be able to navigate to `http://localhost:2368/ghost` from a web browser, where you will be prompted for a login.